-The immunofluorescence tests are reliable test systems for qualitative detection of autoantibodies against PLA2R and THSD7A.
-The Anti-PLA2R ELISA (IgG) and the Anti-PLA2R ChLIA (IgG) also allow quantitative determination of the anti-PLA2R antibodies.
+The immunofluorescence tests are reliable test systems that can be used for qualitative determination of autoantibodies against PLA2R and THSD7A.
+The Anti-PLA2R ELISA (IgG) and the Anti-PLA2R ChLIA (IgG) also allow quantitative determination of anti-PLA2R antibodies.

-Beside its usefulness for differential diagnostics of pMN, the autoantibody titer has a high predictive value with respect to:
+In addition to its usefulness in differential diagnostics of pMN, the autoantibody titer has a high predictive value with regard to